nyttikord/gokord/ROADMAP.md

 Refactor the Websocket API (including events and voice).
 Rewrite how the Session works.
 Rewrite how the State is managed.
+Rewrite the logger to use the standard `log/slog`.

 This release follows the changes of `0.31.0`.
 It does not add new features, but continue the cleaning of the source code.